 Clinical Findings and Lesions

-The clinical features of PHF are typified initially by mild depression and anorexia, followed by a fever ranging from 102–107°F (38.9–41.7°C).
-At this stage, intestinal sounds can be decreased.
+The clinical features of PHF are typified initially by mild depression and anorexia, followed by a fever of 102°–107°F (38.9°–41.7°C).
+At this stage, intestinal sounds may be decreased.
 Within 24–48 hr, a moderate to severe diarrhea, with feces ranging in consistency from that usually seen in cows to watery, develops in ~60% of affected horses.
 The onset of diarrhea is often accompanied by mild abdominal discomfort.
-Some horses develop severe toxemia and dehydration.
-Laminitis can supervene as a severe complication of PHF in up to 40% of affected horses.
-Hematologic findings vary in the early stage of PHF from leukopenia (characterized by neutropenia and lymphopenia) to a normal hemogram, despite evidence of systemic toxicity.
-A common finding in cases of PHF is a marked leukocytosis, which is normally observed within a few days of onset.
+Some horses develop severe signs of sepsis and dehydration.
+Clinical signs can be indistinguishable from those of Salmonella and other infectious causes of enterocolitis.
+Laminitis can supervene as a severe complication of PHF in 20%–30% of affected horses.
+Hematologic findings vary in the early stage of PHF from leukopenia (characterized by neutropenia and lymphopenia) and thrombocytopenia to a normal hemogram, despite evidence of systemic illness.
+A common finding in cases of PHF is a marked leukocytosis, which is normally seen within a few days of onset.
 PHF may present with all or any combination of these clinical signs.

-A provisional diagnosis of PHF often is based on the presence of typical clinical signs and the seasonal and geographic occurrence of the disease.
-A definitive diagnosis of PHF should be based on isolation or identification of N risticii from the blood or feces of infected horses by cell culture or PCR.
+A provisional diagnosis of PHF often is based on the presence of typical clinical signs and on the seasonal and geographic occurrence of the disease.
+A definitive diagnosis should be based on isolation or identification of N risticii from the blood or feces of infected horses by cell culture or PCR.
 Serologic testing is of limited value as a diagnostic tool, although many infected horses have high antibody titers at the time of infection.
 Because of the high prevalence of false-positive titers, interpretation of the indirect fluorescent antibody test in individual horses is difficult.
+Rising paired titers can be helpful.
 Isolation of the agent in cell culture, although possible, is time-consuming and not routinely available in many diagnostic laboratories.
-A recently developed real-time PCR assay allows the detection of N risticii DNA within 2 hr, making this a much more feasible test for routine diagnostic examination.
-To enhance the chances of detection of N risticii, the assay should be performed on a blood as well as a fecal sample, as the presence of the organism in blood and feces may not necessarily coincide.
+A real-time PCR assay that allows detection of N risticii DNA within 2 hr is a much more feasible test for routine diagnostic examination.
+To enhance the chances of detection of N risticii, the assay should be performed both on blood and fecal samples, as the presence of the organism in blood and feces may not necessarily coincide.

-PHF can be treated successfully with oxytetracycline (6.6 mg/kg, IV, bid), if given early in the clinical course of the disease.
+Horses with PHF can be treated successfully with oxytetracycline (6.6 mg/kg, IV, bid), if given early in the clinical course of the disease.
 A response to treatment is usually seen within 12 hr.
 This is associated with a drop in rectal temperature, followed by an improvement in demeanor, appetite, and borborygmal sounds.
 If therapy is begun early, clinical signs frequently resolve by the third day of treatment.
 Generally, antimicrobial therapy is for no more than 5 days.
-In animals exhibiting signs of enterocolitis, fluids and NSAID should be administered.
-Laminitis, if it develops, is usually severe and often refractory to treatment.
+In animals that exhibit signs of enterocolitis, fluids and NSAIDs should be administered.
+Laminitis is more common than in other causes of enterocolitis, and if it develops, is usually severe and often refractory to treatment.
+The overall case fatality rate is 5%–30%.

 Several inactivated, whole-cell vaccines based on the same strain of N risticii are commercially available.
 Although vaccination has been reported to protect 78% of experimentally infected ponies, it has been marginally protective in the field.
-Vaccine failure has been attributed to antigenic and genomic heterogeneity among the >14 different strains of N risticii isolates from naturally occurring cases.
+Vaccine failure has been attributed to antigenic and genomic heterogeneity among the >14 different strains of N risticii isolated from naturally occurring cases.
 Furthermore, vaccine failure may also be due to lack of antibody protection at the site of exposure, because the natural route of transmission has been determined to be oral ingestion of the agent.
-Reduction of snail numbers in rivers and ditches may be attempted to lessen sources of infection.
 Minimizing insect ingestion in stabled horses by turning off barn lights at night, which normally attract the insects, has been suggested.

 No zoonotic risk is known.